 Answer: For trials involving gang members with connections from the outside, you can request protection from the court.

-It would help if you only considered the facts – you can request transcripts of the testimonies to help yourself sort out the facts from the arguments or opinions.
+It would help if you only considered the facts.
+You can request transcripts of the testimonies to help you separate the facts from the arguments or opinions.

 You can refer to the information presented in court, and only that.
 You are not allowed to use the internet or outside sources to help you form your judgment.

 Be aware of your own implicit bias.
-There is a reason why the jury should be diverse, so everyone can help each other to reconsider how certain prejudice may distort judgments.
+The jury should be diverse so everyone can help each other reconsider how certain prejudices may distort judgments.

 Some trials require the jury to make a unanimous decision.
 That means everyone has to agree on the verdict, either guilty or not guilty.